 For real exercise I enjoy bicycling during the spring, summer, and fall, and hiking during the winter.
 Tallahassee has many wonderful greenways and wooded trails, paved bicycle paths, mountain bike trails, and other areas for extensive bicycling and hiking (or just plain walking).

-Now, in 2021, with covid-19 still a threat (we are completely vaccinated), and we remain homebound for the most part.
+Now, in 2021, with covid-19 still a threat (we are completely vaccinated), and remain homebound for the most part.
 Di continues to swim twice a week, we ride our bicycles, we work in garden, we play music a lot, and do other things by ourselves or by Zoom.
 We rarely see our family in Georgia, do not travel to Minnesota anymore, and have stopped cruising and traveling.
 We pray for healing in our country and world, and we wait patiently for life to return to normal.